aces/Loris-MRI/docs/scripts_md/MRI.md

 Checks whether f1 and f2 are equal (considers only the first nb\_decimals decimals).

-INPUT: float 1, float 2 and the number of first decimals
+INPUTS: float 1, float 2 and the number of first decimals

 RETURNS: 1 if the numbers are relatively equal, 0 otherwise